dylanaraps/fff/README.md

 - Instant as you type search
 - Tab completion for all commands!
 - Automatic CD on exit (*see [setup](#cd-on-exit)*)

-## Introduction

-The entire program has been rewritten in **readable** bash.
-It's no longer 100 obfuscated lines and<br>
-no longer has that restriction.
-Numerous bugs were discovered in the rewrite and have<br>
-been all fixed.
-The program has been highly optimized now.
-The old version did a full screen<br>
-redraw on every keypress while the new version redraws only when necessary<br>
-(*Scrolling only redraws 2 lines now!*).

-Take a peek at the source code.
-I've done my best to explain the non-obvious and tricky parts.

 ## Table of Contents